heroku-examples/heroku-integration-pattern-eventing-java/README.md

 # Technical Information

 - The application connects directly to the Salesforce Pub/Sub API using gRPC to receive Change Data Capture events in real-time.
 The **Heroku AppLink** add-on is used for authentication.
-Notably the `--store-as-run-as-user` CLI parameter is used when connecting the Salesforce org.
 This allows the worker jobs to request a Salesforce org authentication for their processing.
 Note that in constrast with the [batch job sample](https://github.com/heroku-examples/heroku-integration-pattern-org-job-java) this user is not necessarily the user that triggered the events.
 It is important to ensure the user used has all the applicable permissions to perform the work required.
 - Events are not filtered in this sample, so any changes to **Opportunities** result in CDC events triggering **Quote** generation.
 The Pub/Sub API supports filtering, so you could configure the subscription to only process events when the `StageName` is of a certain value, e.g. `Proposal/Quote`.
-This would be implemented in the `SalesforcePubSubSubscriber` class.
+This would be implemented in the `SalesforcePubSubService` class.
 - [Spring Boot](https://spring.io/projects/spring-boot) is used in this sample to provide a robust web application framework for managing the Pub/Sub subscription and job processing.
-- The class `SalesforcePubSubSubscriber` implements the Pub/Sub gRPC client that receives the subscribed Salesforce CDC events.
-It contains logic to group CDC events by their `transactionKey` and buffer them using configurable batching strategies (size-based, time-based, and transaction-based).
-The implementation includes proper thread management and graceful shutdown handling.
+- The class `SalesforcePubSubService` implements the Pub/Sub gRPC client that receives the subscribed Salesforce CDC events and passes them to `PricingEngineService.java`.
 - The class `PricingEngineService.java` contains logic to bulk create and destroy Opportunities.
 This logic is used for testing the sample with sample data creation and cleanup.
+It also batches up work for more optimal bulk processing within one transaction of CDC events received from Salesforce.
-- The `CONNECTION_NAMES` environment variable is used by this sample to provide the alias of the connected Salesforce org given to the `salesforce:connect` command.
+- The `CONNECTION_NAMES` environment variable is used by this sample to provide the alias of the connected Salesforce org given to the `salesforce:authorizations:add` command.
 See `SalesforceClient.java` for how its handled.

 Other Samples
 -------------